Rotaviruses are a group of viruses that can cause severe viral gastroenteritis in infants and young children.

 The virus is highly contagious and can cause outbreaks among children in childcare.
-By five years of age, almost every child will have been infected with rotavirus.

 In temperate climates, rotavirus diarrhoea occurs in seasonal peaks during cooler months.
 In tropical climates, cases occur throughout the year.
+Vaccination will help to protect your baby from this infection during early childhood.

 A child with vomiting and diarrhoea should be taken to the doctor who will advise if treatment is needed.
 Most rotavirus infections resolve without treatment.
 It is very important for the child to drink plenty of fluids to avoid dehydration.
 Rehydration with oral glucose/electrolyte solution is particularly effective.
 If children refuse this solution, or it is unavailable, diluted fruit juice or soft drinks may be given (1 part juice/soft drink to 3 parts water).
 Babies should continue to be offered their normal milk feeds plus extra fluids in between feeds.